sori424/idiom_processing/README.md

-Code repository for the paper **Tug-of-war between idiom's figurative and literal meanings in LLMs**.
+Code repository for the paper **Tug-of-war between idiom's figurative and literal interpretations in LLMs**.